 - Publications & Insights

-Rob Hare is a senior associate in the Corporate Department, and a member of the tax practice area.
+Rob Hare is a consultant in the Corporate Department, and a member of the tax practice area.

 Rob handles matters involving transactional and non-transactional aspects of corporate tax.
 His practice includes advising on the taxation of mergers and acquisitions, corporate restructurings, funding arrangements, employee incentive schemes and the establishment of business presences in South Africa.
 He has experience advising on the taxation of financial instruments, value-added tax and exchange control matters, as well as the taxation of cryptocurrencies and social impact investment structures.
 Rob also has extensive experience advising on the establishment and taxation of not-for-profit entities.